 CALLAGHAN, JOHN PATRICK.
 COLLECTION, 1863-1864.
 1.3 cu. ft.
 Harper's Weekly was published by Harper and Brothers from 1857 to 1916.
 In 1916, it merged with The Independent, which in turn, merged with a series of publications.
 Harper's Weekly resumed circulation under its original title in 1974.
 This collection consists of two bound volumes of Harper's Weekly, covering January-August of 1863 and January-December of 1864.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-065.

 CAMERON, ALAN CAMPBELL.
 PAPERS, 1914-1922.
 0.2 cu. ft.
 World War I fighter pilot for the 258th Aerial Squadron of the U.S. Air Service.
 Letters from friends and family members and Chicago Daily Tribune clippings.
 Finding

 CAMERON, JANET L. COLLECTION, 1931-2001.
 0.4 cu. ft.
 Home demonstration agent in New York, 1924-1931; Foods and Nutrition Specialist for the Virginia Cooperative Extension Service, 1931-1964.
 Collection includes biographical information about Cameron and Mary L. Thompson; memoirs about Cameron; publications by Cameron, Thompson, and both women.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-021.

 [CAMP OF THE 11TH NEW YORK BATTERY LETTER, 1864.]
 0.1 cu. ft.
 Letter from an unknown Civil War soldier writing from the camp of the 11th New York Battery on February 9, 1864, to "Dear Hattie."
 The soldier, a lieutenant, must have placed an advertisement in a lonely hearts section of a magazine or newspaper, and this letter is his response to Hattie's reply.
 Admits that he embellished his description in the advertisement to attract an answer.
 Transcript available.
 Ms91-068.

 CAMPANA, ANA ISABEL (1934- ).
 BIOGRAPHICAL INFORMATION.
 0.1 cu. ft.
-Born in Cuba.
+International Archive of Women in Architecture.
+Born 1934 in Cuba.
 Senior architect for the General Electric Company since 1974, specializing in the design of power plant facilities.
 Collection consists of a curriculum vitae and biography, and copies of certificates from Who's Who in the World and Who's Who of American Women.
-International Archive of Women in Architecture.
 Part of IAWA Small Collections.
-Ms2009-054.
 Ms2000-023.

 CAMPBELL, DONALD.
 LETTER, 1861.
 0.1 cu. ft.
 Soldier in Co.
 K, 12th Regiment [New York State Militia?].
 Letter to his mother from Camp Anderson, Washington D. C. Writes of the regiment being mustered into U. S. service, conditions around Washington D. C., and relations with the local civilian population.
 Civil War Small Manuscripts Collection.
 Ms2003-014.

 CAMPBELL, FRANK LESLIE (1898-1979).
 PAPERS, 1953-1979.
 2.4 cu. ft.
 Entomologist, Virginia Tech visiting professor during the 1970s.
 More than 5,000 wine bottle labels, collected by Campbell and his wife, mounted on index cards bearing comments on date, place, and method of acquisition, together with notes on vineyard and quality of wine.
 Also includes a typescript draft of the Campbells' 1964-1966 European travel memoir, "Better Late: an Entomologist's Postretirement Renovation."
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1980-005.

 CAMPBELL, JOHN P. E. (1835-1909).
 LETTER, 1863.
 0.1 cu. ft.
 Born in Bedford County, Virginia; private in 50th Regiment, Virginia Infantry; later furniture and cabinetmaker in Patrick County.
 Collection includes a single letter from Campbell to his wife with post-battle description of Fredericksburg, as well as recent events and life in his unit.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-056.

 CAMPBELL, L. LETTER, 1867.
 0.1 cu. ft.
 Resident of Keene, New Hampshire.
 Letter to "Mrs. Corbitt" from Campbell, written March 31, 1867, where he notes that he just came from seeing Mrs. Corbitt's brother's grave, who possibly died in the Civil War.
 Ms91-061.